top of page

 Are you a foodie?
 Like to eat?
 Like to sample new things?
 But most of all...... you LOVE history!!!

 We have just the right night for you.
-Join us monthly at our Tavern Nights where our guest of honor for the evening is a famous person.
+Join us monthly at our Tavern Nights where our guest of honor for the evening is a famous person (well, actually an actor portraying them).
 You will learn about their contributions to their community, their family life, their oddities and quirks, but you will also learn about what their favorite food and beverage was.
 Not only learn...but you will get to sample their favorites.
 Stop by after work with friends or make it a midweek date night.
 The more people the more fun!
 Featured guests so far have been: Teddy Roosevelt, Marilyn Monroe, Katherine Hepburn, Elvis Presley, Paul Revere Julia Child, President Ronald Reagan and President & Mrs. Abraham Lincoln (photo).

 President Abraham Lincoln and his wife , Mary Todd Lincoln shared stories about their family and life in the White House.
 Mrs. Lincoln shared her terrible experience being committed to a mental institution because doctors did not know what "anemia" was at the time.